immunefi-team/forge-poc-templates/src/flashloan/README.md

 * [MultiProviderFlashLoanExample](./examples/MultiProviderFlashLoanExample.sol)

 Each time a flash loan is taken, the `_executeAttack()` function is called when the provider calls the flash loan callback.
 The context of the current execution call can be determined by calling `currentProvider()`, which returns the Flash Loan Provider which initiated the callback.
 This can be used as a state machine to execute stages of an attack.
 See the example for more.

+Note: Flash loans cannot be taken from the same provider due to reentrancy protections.
+If you need to flash loan multiple tokens, you will have to use multiple providers unless the provider specifically supports multi-token flash loans.